postodian/docs/users.md

 # Users

-With the user object, you can enrich your posts with biographical information about an author (or authors).
+With the user object, you can enrich your articles with biographical information about an author (or authors).
 The user object is a merge of profile information provided by the users themselves, and what you have set for the user in your publication’s user administration.

 ## The User Object